Alisenaqubadi/Project-CV/README.md

 2. Keep changes focused and add tests for new behavior
 3. Run `npm test` and `npm run lint` before submitting a PR

-## License

-This project does not include a license file.
-Add one (for example, `MIT`) if you plan to open-source it publicly.

 ---

 If you'd like, I can also: